SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 ## Do you find yourself sceptical of this approach?

 MVC is a loosely defined pattern, and many developers have become comfortable with their own interpretation.
 Sometimes newcomers to the Toolkit get stuck trying to square our approach with their own theoretical views on MVC.
-We urge you not to overthink the issue until you've had some hands-on experience of the practical advantages the approach in action.
-It evolved over a decade of corporate consulting and has proven it's effectiveness with challenging Agile projects.
+We urge you not to overthink the issue until you've had some hands-on experience of the practical advantages this approach in action.
+It evolved over a decade of corporate consulting and has proven its effectiveness with challenging Agile projects.